 Besides having a massive impact on their loyalty to the company, honoring your best employees can set an example that will motivate the rest and build a high-performing team.

 Praising your hard-working employees can also give them good recommendations to put on their resume so that if the time comes and they do move on to a new job, they’ll have wonderful things to say about their time with your company.
 They may even send qualified job candidates your way!

 6. Have fun with team-building activities

 Strengthening social bonds between team members is another crucial factor in boosting employee retention.
-So as the end of the year approaches, have fun with your team!
+So as the end of the year approaches, remember to have fun with your team!

 People who feel connected to their work, teammates, and organizations don’t just show up at work but are engaged and committed to doing their best work.